The Waverly School: Organic farm

-Located at 665 South Pasadena Avenue, Pasadena, California (in walking distance from the school), the school's one-acre organic farm is an outdoor classroom, not necessarily related to farming.
-Teachers take their classes to the farm to write, observe wildlife, and conduct science experiments.
-A plot for each classroom is available if desired by the teacher.
+Located at 665 South Pasadena Avenue, the school has a one-acre organic farm.
+Teachers can use the farm to have students write, observe wildlife, and conduct science experiments.
+If desired by the teacher, a plot inside of the organic farm is available for each classroom.

-The organic farm exists to allow students, their families, their teachers, and the broader community to engage nature on multiple levels.
-The scope of participation in the life of the farm ranges from active cultivation and organic production to inventive play, hands-on learning, and appreciation of nature.
-The farm also creates opportunities for elementary, middle, and high school students to interact in ways that nurture cross-generational mentoring, leadership skills, and social harmony.
-The intent is that the farm be inspirational, experimental, educational, and sustainable.
+The organic farm exists to allow students, their families, teachers, as well as the broader community to engage with nature.
+The scope of participation in the life of the farm includes active cultivation and organic production alongside inventive play, hands-on learning, and appreciation of nature.

+The farm also creates opportunities for elementary, middle, and high-school students to interact in ways that nurture cross-generational mentoring, leadership skills, and social harmony.